fairscript/interact/Roadmap.md

 - Byte arrays

 ## v0.23
-- Boolean expression in selections
+- Boolean expressions in selections
 - Boolean expressions as a subset of value expressions

 ## v0.24